 Municipal as percent of state: 74%

 The CML Policy Committee provides recommendations to the CML Executive Board, which finalizes all of the Leagues legislative positions.

 A large portion of funding CML’s operations comes from membership dues from our member municipalities.
 Membership with CML is completely voluntary.

-CML employees a staff of 16 people.
-They include our executive director, who is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs; four legislative and policy advocates who represent the interests of municipal government at the Capitol during the legislative session and year-round; a general counsel, staff attorney, and law clerk who provide valuable information to municipal members on topics including bonds, employment law, and TABOR; a three-person membership services team that coordinates trainings and conducts research for members; and a four-person administrative team that manages the CML finances, information systems, and ensures the efficient operation of CML.
-(The total is more than 16 employees because some employees serve dual roles within the organization.)
+CML employees a staff of 17 people.
+They include our executive director, who is responsible for executing the policies and programs of the League, supervising staff members, managing and coordinating activities and operations and recommending and developing organization policies and programs; four legislative and policy advocates who represent the interests of municipal government at the Capitol during the legislative session and year-round; a general counsel, associate counsel, and law clerk who provide valuable information to municipal members on topics including bonds, employment law, and TABOR; a four-person engagement and communications team that coordinates trainings, produces publications, and conducts research for members; and a four-person administrative team that manages the CML finances, information systems, and ensures the efficient operation of CML.
+(The total is more than 17 employees because some employees serve dual roles within the organization.)

 The Colorado Municipal League (CML) is a nonprofit, nonpartisan organization established in 1923, represents more than 99 percent of the municipal population in the state and is widely recognized as the official voice of municipal government in Colorado.
 CML’s daily operations revolve around three areas of service to our members: Advocacy, Information and Training.

 President: Liz Hensley, Alamosa councilmember

 Vice President: Robert "Bob" Widner, Centennial city attorney

 Secretary-Treasurer: Kathi Meyer, Steamboat Springs council president pro tem